 How to Make Water Safe to Drink: 10 Ways

-For many peppers, boiling is probably the first technique they learn for purifying water.
+For many peppers, boiling water is probably the first technique they learn for purifying water.

 Boiling is absolutely effective, but it is a limited form of purification because it will only reliably eliminate biohazard threats like bacteria, viruses, parasites and certain other microscopic nasties that you don’t want to ingest.